-- a) Pursuing continued improvement of the state accountability system, including the refinement of the state and local performance indicators on the California School Dashboard; - b) Developing of an accountability process for alternative education that recognizes student growth and alternative education's unique context; - c) Consolidating and aligning state and federal reporting requirements.
+- a) Minimizing the number of reports by consolidating and aligning state and federal requirements while also maintaining local control; - b) Pursuing continued improvement of the state accountability system, including the refinement of the state and local performance indicators on the California School Dashboard and streamlining of the Local Control and Accountability Plan (LCAP); - c) Developing an accountability process for alternative education that recognizes student growth and alternative education's unique context.

-STUDENT AND EDUCATOR WELLNESS AND MENTAL HEALTH
+STUDENT AND EDUCATOR WELLNESS AND BEHAVIORAL HEALTH

-Schools are grappling with intensified mental health needs for both students and staff.
-ACSA members report that rates of student anxiety, depression, trauma and suicide are at all-time highs.
-Furthermore, educators are experiencing burnout and need additional mental health supports.
-Responding to these needs requires broad, coordinated efforts of which schools only play one part.
+Schools are grappling with intensified behavioral health needs for both students and staff.
+ACSA members report that rates of student anxiety, depression, trauma, and suicide are at all-time highs.
+Furthermore, educators are experiencing burnout and need additional behavioral health supports.
+Responding to these needs, and ensuring students and staff feel safe and supported at all schools requires broad, coordinated, and sustained efforts.
 ACSA will continue to promote policies and cross-sector solutions that ensure all students and educators have access to social and emotional support and care.

-- a) Increasing coordination among schools, state agencies and community providers, with a focus on providing school-based services; - b) Seeking innovative ways to increase the amount of trained mental health and behavioral professionals in schools; - c) Providing schools access to non-Prop.
-98 funding, including Medicaid/Medi-Cal and Mental Health Services Act (Proposition 63) funds, to expand access to mental health services.
+- a) Increasing coordination among schools, state agencies and community providers, with a focus on providing school-based services; - b) Seeking innovative ways to increase the amount of trained behavioral health and behavioral professionals in schools; - c) Providing schools access to sustainable, non-Prop.
+98 funding, including Medicaid/Medi-Cal and Mental Health Services Act (Proposition 63) funds, to expand access to behavioral health services.